 In April 2020, the Company acquired all of the shares outstanding of VidGrid Inc. ("VidGrid").
-During the six months ended December 31, 2020, the Company completed its purchase accounting for this acquisition and did not record any changes to the preliminary purchase price allocation.
+During the second quarter of fiscal 2021, the Company completed its purchase accounting for this acquisition and did not record any changes to the preliminary purchase price allocation.
 Refer to Note 6 of the audited consolidated financial statements included in the Annual Report on Form 10-K for the fiscal year ended June 30, 2020 for additional details on the acquisition of VidGrid.